kubernetes-retired/service-catalog/docs/design.md

 Before a Service Instance can be used it must be "bound" to an Application.
 This means that a link, or usage intent, between an Application and the Service Instance must be established.
-This is done by creating a new `ServiceInstanceCredential` resource:
+This is done by creating a new `ServiceBinding` resource:

     kubectl create -f binding.yaml

 where `instance.yaml` might look like:

     apiVersion: servicecatalog.k8s.io/v1alpha1
-    kind: ServiceInstanceCredential
+    kind: ServiceBinding
     metadata:
-      name: johnsServiceInstanceCredential
+      name: johnsServiceBinding
     spec:
       secretName: johnSecret
       ...Pod selector labels...

-The Controller, upon being notified of the new `ServiceInstanceCredential` resource, will then talk to the Service Broker to create a new ServiceInstanceCredential for the specified Service Instance.
+The Controller, upon being notified of the new `ServiceBinding` resource, will then talk to the Service Broker to create a new ServiceBinding for the specified Service Instance.

-Within the ServiceInstanceCredential object that is returned from the Service Broker are a set of Credentials.
+Within the ServiceBinding object that is returned from the Service Broker are a set of Credentials.
 These Credentials contain all of the information needed for the application to talk with the Service Instance.
 For example, it might include things such as: